-This data definition entry is required to define the bytes for addresses 44919-44926.
-If it were not present, the memory snapshot would contain zeroes at those addresses, and the UDG created by skool2html.py would be blank.
-The reason for this is that the skool file parser will only convert DEFB, DEFW, DEFM and DEFS assembler directives into a sequence of bytes; it does not convert assembly language instructions into the equivalent byte values (it is not a Z80 assembler).
+If this data definition entry were not present, the memory snapshot would contain zeroes at addresses 44919-44926, and the image created by the #UDG macro would be blank.
+The reason for this is that by default, the skool file parser does not convert assembly language instructions into byte values.
+However, this behaviour can be changed by using the @assemble directive.

-7.4.5 Remote entries
+7.4.6 Remote entries